MicrosoftDocs/fabric-docs/docs/data-development/manage-relationships.md

 ms.date: 04/05/2024
 ---

-# Manage relationships in GraphQL API
+# Manage relationships in Fabric API for GraphQL

 > [!NOTE]
-> Microsoft Fabric GraphQL API is in preview.
+> Microsoft Fabric API for GraphQL is in preview.

 One of the most powerful features in GraphQL is the ability to establish relationships across types.